If you're interviewing for a job as a social worker, it’s always a good idea to take the time to prepare in advance.

-Read on for frequently asked questions, advice on the best way to respond to questions, and tips on how to behave during an interview for a social work job.
+Read on for frequently asked questions, advice on the best way to respond to questions, and tips on how to ace an interview for a social work job.

 Social Work Interview Questions

 To get you started, here are several commonly asked interview questions:

 - What do you hope to accomplish as a social worker?